 - You must deploy the Windows app that you want to test to your computer.

-The installation of a more recent Windows App Certification Kit will replace any previous version of the kit that is installed on the machine.
+In-place upgrades: Installing a more recent Windows App Certification Kit will replace any previously installed version of the kit.

 Validate your Windows app using the Windows App Certification Kit interactively

 From the Start menu, search Apps, find Windows Kits, and click Windows App Cert Kit.